 1. It’s dinosaur country!

 Devon is famous for playing host to the Jurassic Coast.
-This stunning 95-mile coastal run is one of the most historically important natural artefacts in the country.
-The rugged and unspoilt walks here connect from Exmouth all the way down to Dorset.
+This stunning 95-mile coastal run is one of the most historically important natural artifacts in the country.
+The rugged and unspoiled walks here connect from Exmouth all the way down to Dorset.

 Devon’s name is thought to derive from Dumnonia, a word originally used to identify the Celtic people who once lived in the area.

 3. Does ‘Devon Pasty’ have the same ring to it?

 If you head down Parliament Street down in Exeter city, you will likely find yourself in a bit of a squeeze.
 That’s because it’s the narrowest street in the world, at only two feet wide at its slimmest.

 The county is also well-known for being the birthplace of the Jack Russell breed of dog.
 These feisty canines originated through the breeding schemes of Reverend John Russell, who was a Dartmouth native.

 Devon is home to several beautiful national park walks and countryside vistas.
 One of the most popular of these is, of course, Dartmoor National Park.